 NOTE: The deployment can be confirmed using the ASM UI or the vRO Inventory view.
-The vRO Inventory view should also show the Service object and its information
+The Service can be viewed in the ASM UI console.
+The vRO Inventory view also shows the service object and its information

 Add a Server to an Existing Service